 - To remember your progress in services we provide (e.g. online course, online applications).

 - To remember the content of your shopping cart.

-- To track the pages you visit via Google Analytics.
-View the Google Analytics Privacy Policies here.
+- To track the pages you visit via Google Analytics (see section 11 of this document).

 UEG - United European Gastroenterology GmbH